glycodynamics/Tutorial-Glycoprotein-MD/README.md

 Anyone interested in learning  MD simulations for their research, in particular for studying glycoproteins or protein/glycan cimplexes.

 ### Requirements:
-Basic knowledge the Linux command line molecular dynamics theory.
+Basic knowledge the Linux command line and basics of theory behind molecular dynamics simulations.

 ### Abstract:
 The training workshop will introduce non-specialists to the use of MD simulations for modelling lycoproteins or protein/glycan cimplexes.
 Concepts and techniques of MD simulations will be explained through hands-on exercises.
 During the tutorial, each participant will perform MD simulation of sheep signalling glycoprotein (SPS-40) PDB ID: [2PI6](https://www.rcsb.org/structure/2PI6).